Amit Shilo

 My first book is Beyond Death in the Oresteia: Poetics, Ethics, and Politics (Cambridge University Press, 2022).
 It analyzes the multitude of views on the afterlife in the trilogy, ranging from oblivion to ghostly returns to one of the earliest examples in Western thought of postmortem judgment.
 Among the book’s central arguments is that specific ideas about the afterlife function as ethical checks for the living against political violence.

 An article on the afterlife in Greek tragedy and Plato has appeared in ThéoRèmes (2013).
 Another, on the Ghost of Clytemnestra and ethical thought appeared in the American Journal of Philology (2018).
 In it, I take the Ghost’s claims seriously, as the Erinyes do.
 I find that crediting this undead, lying, murdering character entails a literary-philosophical provocation past normative ethical assumptions. [links to each article below].
 I have published a book chapter in Wiley’s Companion to Aeschylus (2022), entitled “Ghosts, Demons, and Gods: Supernatural Challenges.”
 A third article, “The Chained Demons of Creation: Literalism and Unetymology in Genesis 1” (in press at ThéoRèmes) combines biblical Hebrew philology, literary criticism, and religious studies.
 It argues that the first creation story structures its own “literal” reception through simultaneously stripping the dangerous names of nature divinities and drawing attention to its technique.
-Leading to my next book, is an article forthcoming at Arethusa, “Unanimous Gods, Unanimous Athens: The Oresteia’s Challenge to Democracy,” which engages more directly with modern political-theological theories and political philosophy.
+A recent article at Arethusa, “Unanimous Gods, Unanimous Athens: The Oresteia’s Challenge to Democracy,” engages more directly with modern political-theological theories and political philosophy.
+I am co-editing two books, Reconciliation in the Greco-Roman World and Cathartic History.
+My next monograph is provisionally entitled “Polytheism and Democracy: Ancient and Modern.”
+In it I compare the plural theologies, values, and practices of Greek polytheism and the theories, institutions, and processes of Athenian Democracy.

 I have been fortunate that my teaching has often furthered my research, including graduate seminars on “Greek Democracy and Its Critics” and “Classical Tyranny,” as well as graduate and undergraduate courses on Greek tragedy, Homer, Plato, Aristotle, Herodotus, the ancient afterlife, Greek intellectual revolutions, and mythology.

 In 2016 I co-founded Classics and Social Justice (CSJ) with Prof. Nancy Rabinowitz (Hamilton College).
 Its mandate is to connect all aspects of the discipline with self-critical, positive social change.
 This includes amplifying the remarkable activism of scholars and teachers, as well as helping the profession become more equitable.
 It has grown into an SCS affiliated group with meetings across the US and in Europe.
-I have co-organized a number of CSJ events at SCS/AIA annual meetings, including the three-part workshop “Classics and Civic Activism” in Washington, D.C.
-(2020).
+I have co-organized a number of CSJ events at SCS/AIA annual meetings, including the three-part workshop “Classics and Civic Activism” (2020) and the panel “Activisms Ancient and Modern” (2022).
+Recently I have been working on multiple fundraisers for reproductive justice and trans wellness, and an upcoming panel on economic inequality, ancient and modern.

 A year studying Ancient Greek material culture, art history, and excavation as the Phillip Lockhart Fellow at the American School of Classical Studies in Athens (2007-08) has greatly benefited my teaching and research.